Dana94/2019-website/blog/2019-07-07-open-source.md

 * [GitHub's list of projects with a great repuation for new contributers.](https://github.com/showcases/great-for-new-contributors)
 * [Open Source Friday](https://opensourcefriday.com/)

 Being a part of the open source community isn’t something you need to spend a lot of time on.
-It can take days, even weeks, to figure out just where one function is being done in the code, let alone how the whole thing ticks.
+It can take days, even weeks, to figure out just where one function is being used in the code, let alone how the whole thing ticks.
 Be patient with the code, and with yourself, you will get it. :)